ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 * Step 3: For each of the programming exercises in this lab come up with a solution outline by discussing with your partner.
 Don't be in a hurry to start coding unless you have a fairly clear idea of a solution strategy and your first steps.

-* Step 4: Unit test your code as much as possible (In most cases you should be able to inspect the outcome of your code visually but we encourage you to use the unittest fraemwork as much as possible)
+* Step 4: Unit test your code as much as possible (In most cases you should be able to inspect the outcome of your code visually but we encourage you to use the unittest framework as much as possible)

 * Step 5: Track your progress by committing your code frequently to git.
 Submit your code bu pushing it to git.
 You may do this multiple times.